- How is chronic myeloid leukemia treated?

 Bone marrow or peripheral blood SCT is a complex treatment.
 If the doctors think a patient may benefit from a transplant, it should be done at a hospital where the staff has experience with the procedure and with managing the recovery phase.
-Some bone marrow transplant programs may not be experienced in doing certain types of transplants, especially transplants from unrelated donors.
+Some bone marrow transplant programs may not be experienced in doing certain types of transplants, especially transplants from unrelated or unmatched donors.

 SCT is very expensive (more than $100,000) and often requires a lengthy hospital stay.
 Most insurance companies will cover the cost of a standard allogeneic SCT for CML, but some view other types of SCT as experimental when they are used to treat CML and so may not pay for them.
 Before deciding on a transplant, it's a good idea to find out what your insurer will cover and what you might have to pay.

 For more information on stem cell transplants, see our document, Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).